watthem/matthewhendricks.net/blog/posts/linked-out.md

 ## Why I’m not on LinkedIn

 I used LinkedIn daily - for years.
 Despite the fondness I felt for the connections and interactions I’ve had, I took a hard look at my ROI over time spent using LinkedIn.
-And it hit me - all that time - LinkedIn had provided me \$0 in successful opportunities.
+And it hit me - all that time - LinkedIn had provided me zero in successful opportunities.

 Maybe I didn’t use it correctly; perhaps I didn’t have time.
 (Or perhaps [I felt vulnerable](https://9to5mac.com/2021/06/29/linkedin-breach/)).